 The School Safety and Outreach Unit fosters ongoing communication and cooperation between the State Police and school districts served by the State Police.
 They also develop and facilitate traffic safety strategies directed at teen drivers.
-Recognizing the importance of ensuring the safety of students and young drivers, the School and Traffic Safety Unit is committed to actively evaluating and monitoring these needs and developing new strategies and programs.
+Recognizing the importance of ensuring the safety of students and young drivers, the School Safety and Outreach Unit is committed to actively evaluating and monitoring these needs and developing new strategies and programs.
 Through this the State Police is able to reduce the occurrence of juvenile related crime and also injuries and fatalities sustained in traffic crashes.
 The School Safety & Outreach Unit also coordinates the Trooper Youth Week Program along with the Explorer Program.
 For more information, please click visit our School Safety & Outreach Unit web page.

 The Selection Process Unit is responsible for the coordination, planning, and management of the Division's hiring process.
 SPU is responsible for submitting a timetable for the efficient recruitment, selection, and training of NJSP Recruit Classes in anticipation of class screening and selection.
 The current process consists of 8 phases, namely: Initial Application, Physical Qualification Test (PQT), Written Examination, Background Investigation, Candidate Review Board (CRB), Medical/Psychological Screening, Pre-employment Preparation Program (PEPP), and Academy Awareness Weekend (AAW).
 SPU staff ensures personnel are assigned, testing sites are secured, and each phase is efficiently completed.

 Outside of the Division's hiring process, SPU is responsible for assisting outside law enforcement agencies with their respective background investigations.
 If an outside law enforcement agency is conducting a background investigation on an applicant who previously applied for the NJSP, SPU will provide necessary background information to that outside agency.

 The Bureau consists of 7 units: